bartekbrak/terminator_links_in_pycharm/README.md

 # Open In PyCharm Terminator Plugin

-Let's you click on a path in terminator, find path's absolute path and open in PyCharm.
+Lets you click on a path in terminator, find path's absolute path and open in PyCharm.

 ![](/shot.png)